The Constitution of the Student Polity

 - Members of the Delegate Council who are not on the committee are encouraged to send the Polity Attorney any and all concerns they have about the constitution and goals they deem important during the review process.

-- After three (3) weeks, the constitutional committee will come before the Delegate Council to present their proposed changes.
+- After five (5) weeks, the constitutional review committee will come before the Delegate Council to present their proposed changes.

 - Any member of the Delegate Council may flag a change made by the committee.